freebsd-rustdate

 Now, is it as well tested and widely used as freebsd-update

 ?
-Absolutely
+Certainly

 recommend you don’t try it for the first time on a system you’d have